mptwaktusolat/jakim.geojson/README.md

 ## TODOs:

-- `Hulu Perak` Perak not in JAKIM list.
-However, a similar zone `Hulu` is available.
-Need to confirm the assumption.
-- `Batang Padang` Perak not in JAKIM list.
-Need to make an assumption.
-- `Manjung` Perak not in JAKIM list.
-Need to make an assumption.
 - `Perak Tengah` Perak not in JAKIM list.
 Need to make an assumption.
 - `Hilir Perak` Perak not in JAKIM list.
 Need to make an assumption.
 - `Kerian` Perak not in JAKIM list.
 Need to make an assumption.